Violence Against LGBTQ2S

 For a full list of local crisis intervention centers, click here.

-For anyone experiencing sexual or domestic violence, there is a level of fear and uncertainty when it comes to seeking help outside the LGBTQ2S community.
-Some of those fears and concerns are the same for everyone, but there are some extra challenges LGBTQ2S individuals face when considering who to turn to for help.
+For anyone experiencing sexual or domestic violence, there is a level of fear and uncertainty when it comes to seeking help outside the LGBTQ+ community.
+Some of those fears and concerns are the same for everyone, but there are some extra challenges LGBTQ+ individuals face when considering who to turn to for help.
 If you are feeling overwhelmed with questions, take a step back.
-Consider these thoughts may have been planted or reinforced by your abuse to make you feel like you don’t have ny options.
+Consider these thoughts may have been planted or reinforced by your abuser to make you feel like you don’t have any options.
 Remember, there are caring people who will listen to you, and help you feel safe in your relationships.

-For more resources about abuse in LGBTQ2S relationships, please click here.
+For more resources about abuse in LGBTQ+ relationships, please click here.

 Or visit any of the following national resources: